 Like your roof, early HVAC preventative maintenance makes sure this critical building system is ready to perform for the winter.
-Preventative maintenance by expert commercial HVAC contractors cleans the system, seals leaks, and inspects and adjusts system components to ensure proper operation and improve energy efficiency.
+Preventative maintenance cleans the system, seals leaks, and inspects and adjusts system components to ensure proper operation and improve energy efficiency.
 Finding and fixing minor issues in the fall makes it less likely you’ll be faced with expensive repair or replacement in the middle of the winter – to say nothing of lost business if you’re forced to shut down during repairs!

 ✅ General Property Maintenance

 As a facility manager, it’s easy to get wrapped up in your building’s inner systems, but it’s important not to neglect the outside of the building in the winter.
 Regularly check the parking lot and sidewalks for cracks and potholes, inspect siding, and repair or caulk any damage or gaps around the windows or doors to seal out cold air.